Multiplication in Sobolev Spaces, Revisited: Introduction

 \section{Introduction}

 Let $f\in W^{s_1,p_1}$ and $g\in W^{s_2,p_2}$.
 What can be said about the product $fg$?
 In particular, to which Sobolev space $W^{s,p}$ does the product $fg$ belong?
-This is the question that we want to answer.
-Why do we care about this question?
-One of the main applications of such results is in the theory of partial differential equations (PDEs) and in particular elliptic PDEs.
-In the theory of partial differential equations, PDEs are interpreted as equations of the form $Au=f$ where $A$ is an operator between suitable function spaces.
+The answer to this question plays a key role in a number of applications in analysis, and having a very complete answer to this question is critical to the modern theory of partial differential equations (PDE).
+It is particularly important to the understanding of the solution theory for elliptic PDE, and it is also central to the design and analysis of approximations of their solutions using various techniques.
+In the modern theory of partial differential equations, PDE are interpreted as equations of the form $Au=f$ where $A$ is an operator between suitable function spaces.
 In this view, the existence of a unique solution for all right hand sides is equivalent to $A$ being bijective.
-A main difficulty is in choosing the domain of realization of the operator $A$, that is, choosing appropriate function spaces $X$ and $Y$ such that \begin{enumerate} \item $A$ can be considered as an operator from $X$ to $Y$ and $f\in Y$, i.e., we need to ensure that the equation makes sense if we consider $X$ and $Y$ as the domain and codomain of $A$. \item $A$ (or a family of approximations of $A$) has ``nice" properties as an operator (or a family of operators) from $X$ to $Y$.
-Here ``nice properties" may refer to any of the following properties: $A$ is continuous, $A$ is compact, $A$ is Fredholm, $A$ is injective, $A$ is surjective , $A$ satisfies a maximum principle, etc. \end{enumerate} As it turns out, for elliptic equations, using Sobolev spaces (or weighted Sobolev spaces) as domain and codomain of $A$ helps us to ensure that $A$ has ``nice" properties.
+A main difficulty is in choosing the domain of realization and the codomain of the operator $A$, that is, choosing appropriate function spaces $X$ and $Y$ such that \begin{enumerate} \item $A$ can be considered as an operator from $X$ to $Y$ and $f\in Y$, i.e., we need to ensure that the equation makes sense if we consider $X$ and $Y$ as the domain and codomain of $A$. \item $A$ (or a family of approximations of $A$) has ``nice" properties as an operator (or a family of operators) from $X$ to $Y$.
+Here ``nice properties" may refer to any of the following: $A$ is continuous, $A$ is compact, $A$ is Fredholm, $A$ is injective, $A$ is surjective , $A$ satisfies a maximum principle, etc. \end{enumerate} As it turns out, for elliptic equations, using Sobolev spaces (or weighted Sobolev spaces) as domain and codomain of $A$ helps us to ensure that $A$ has ``nice" properties.
 But how to determine appropriate Sobolev spaces to make sure that the equation makes sense?
 This is one of the applications where pointwise multiplication theorems are particularly important.
 The best way to see this is by looking at a very simple example.
-Consider the equation $-\Delta u+V u=f$ in $\Omega \subseteq \mathbb{R}^n$.
-Suppose we want to seek the unknown function $u$ in the Sobolev space $W^{s,p}$.
+Consider the equation $-\Delta u+V u=f$ in $\Omega \subseteq \mathbb{R}^n$ where $\Omega$ is a domain with smooth boundary.
+Suppose we want to seek the unknown function $u$ in the Sobolev space $W^{s,p}$ where $s\geq 2$ and $1<p<\infty$.
 Having this assumption, what restrictions do we need to impose on the data $V$ and $f$?
 The assumption $u\in W^{s,p}$ implies that $-\Delta u \in W^{s-2,p}$.
 Therefore for the equation to make sense (as an equality in $W^{s-2,p}$), $f$ and $Vu$ must belong to $W^{s-2,p}$.
 So now we need to find those Sobolev spaces $W^{r,q}$ such that if $V\in W^{r,q}$, then $Vu\in W^{s-2,p}$.
-That is we need to find those exponents $r$ and $q$ for which the product of a function in $W^{r,q}$ and a function in $W^{s,p}$ belongs to $W^{s-2,p}$.
-If one now considers even the simplest nonlinear generaliztion of this problem, say $-\Delta u+V u^p=f$ in $\Omega \subseteq \mathbb{R}^n$, then it is immediately clear that the conditions on the spaces become substantially more complicated, and multiplication theorems are a critical tool in the analysis of nonlinear PDE.
+That is, we need to find those exponents $r$ and $q$ for which the product of a function in $W^{r,q}$ and a function in $W^{s,p}$ belongs to $W^{s-2,p}$.
+If one now considers even the simplest nonlinear generalization of this problem, say $-\Delta u+V u^p=f$ in $\Omega \subseteq \mathbb{R}^n$, then it is immediately clear that the conditions on the spaces become substantially more complicated, and multiplication theorems are a critical tool in the analysis of nonlinear PDE.